ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.en-ca.md

 Concretely, Falco:

-* Receive **Events**
+- Receives **Events**
-* Compare them to a set of **Rules** to determine the actions to perform
+- Compares them to a set of **Rules*- to determine the actions to perform
-* Generate **Alerts**: forward the Falco events to different endpoints (syslog, stdout, https, graph...) or to different apps (slack, discord, elasticsearch, kafka...) through [falcosidekick](https://github.com/falcosecurity/falcosidekick)
+- Generates **Alerts**: you can forward the Falco events to different endpoints (syslog, stdout, https, graph...) or to different apps (slack, discord, elasticsearch, kafka...) through [falcosidekick](https://github.com/falcosecurity/falcosidekick)

 ![falcosidekick](images/falcosidekick.png){.thumbnail}

-As at OVHcloud, we like to provide you with the best products and services and for us security is important, that's why we wanted to help you discover Falco which will help you secure your OVHcloud Managed Kubernetes with a runtime security tool.
+At OVHcloud, we like to provide you with the best products and services.
+As for us security is important, that's why we want to help you discover Falco which will help you secure your OVHcloud Managed Kubernetes with a runtime security tool.

 In this guide you will:

 - Install Falco & Falcosidekick
-- Test the behavior
+- Test the behaviour
 - Visualize the events in UI

-You can use the *Reset cluster* function in the Public Cloud section of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external} to reinitialize your cluster before following this tutorial.
+You can use the *Reset cluster- function in the Public Cloud section of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
-If you want to know more on those topics, please look at the [deploying a Hello World application](/pages/public_cloud/containers_orchestration/managed_kubernetes/deploying-hello-world) documentation.
+If you want to know more on those topics, you can read the [deploying a Hello World application](/pages/public_cloud/containers_orchestration/managed_kubernetes/deploying-hello-world) documentation.

 ## Instructions